mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 ### Automatic activation

 Failover can activate automatically if `auto_failover` is on.
-The activation begins when the master has been down at least `failcount` monitor iterations.
+The activation begins when the primary has been down at least `failcount` monitor iterations.
 Before modifying the cluster, the monitor checks that all prerequisites for the failover are fulfilled.
 If the cluster does not seem ready, an error is printed and the cluster is rechecked during the next monitor iteration.

 Switchover can also activate automatically with the `switchover_on_low_disk_space`-setting.
-The operation begins if the master server is low on disk space but otherwise the operating logic is quite similar to automatic failover.
+The operation begins if the primary server is low on disk space but otherwise the operating logic is quite similar to automatic failover.

-Rejoin stands for starting replication on a standalone server or redirecting a slave replicating from the wrong master (any server that is not the cluster master).
-The rejoined servers are directed to replicate from the current cluster master server, forcing the replication topology to a 1-master-N-slaves configuration.
+Rejoin stands for starting replication on a standalone server or redirecting a replica replicating from the wrong primary (any server that is not the cluster primary).
+The rejoined servers are directed to replicate from the current cluster primary server, forcing the replication topology to a 1-primary-N-replicas configuration.

-A server is categorized as standalone if the server has no slave connections, not even stopped ones.
-A server is replicating from the wrong master if the slave IO thread is connected but the master server id seen by the slave does not match the cluster master id.
-Alternatively, the IO thread may be stopped or connecting but the master server host or port information differs from the cluster master info.
-These criteria mean that a STOP SLAVE does not yet set a slave as standalone.
+A server is categorized as standalone if the server has no replica connections, not even stopped ones.
+A server is replicating from the wrong primary if the replica IO thread is connected but the primary server id seen by the replica does not match the cluster primary id.
+Alternatively, the IO thread may be stopped or connecting but the primary server host or port information differs from the cluster primary info.
+These criteria mean that a STOP SLAVE does not yet set a replica as standalone.

 With `auto_rejoin` active, the monitor will try to rejoin any servers matching the above requirements.
 Rejoin does not obey `failcount` and will attempt to